chris-short/devopsish.com/content/post/094/index.md

 [Is cloud native starting to kill Hadoop?
 This CTO says yes](https://siliconangle.com/2018/09/20/cloud-native-starting-kill-hadoop-cto-says-yes-cubenyc/): "Yaron Haviv, founder and chief technology officer of Iguazio Systems Ltd, believes that Hadoop may be outmaneuvered in the future with other solutions."

-[CRI-O is now our default container runtime interface](https://kubic.opensuse.org/blog/2018-09-17-crio-default/): "We’re really excited to announce that as of today, we now officially supports the CRI-O Container Runtime Interface as our default way of interfacing with containers on your Kubic systems!"
+[CRI-O is now our default container runtime interface](https://kubic.opensuse.org/blog/2018-09-17-crio-default/): "We're really excited to announce that as of today, we now officially supports the CRI-O Container Runtime Interface as our default way of interfacing with containers on your Kubic systems!"
 {{< adsense-inarticle >}}

 ## Tools